Does your personal injury advertising feel like gambling? If you don’t know your numbers, that might be the reason.

 - Leads with cases that require less work

 - Leads that produce larger legal fees

 Additional time and work results in higher overhead and reduced cash flow.
 Although these cases are still worthwhile, it’s beneficial to think about targeting the cases that are more financially productive.

-Over What Period of Time the You Need to Evaluate Your Advertising?
+How Much Time Do You Need to Evaluate Your Advertising?